José María Arizmendiarrieta: The reform of the company

 Arizmendiarrieta sought the dignity of workers through the reform of the company, inspired by the postulates of Christian Social doctrine.
-As early as 1933, the program of the Basque trade union ELA / STV established that the rights of the worker were not exhausted with a fair wage, so he demanded his participation in the company, making him share in the profits by issuing shares in the capital, and secondly co-manager of the company.
-After the Civil War of 1936 unions were banned, but the Christian Social doctrine was present in Catholic workers' organizations, gaining further development in the 1960s.
+As early as 1933, the program of the Basque trade union ELA / STV established that the rights of the worker were not limited to a fair wage, so he demanded his participation in the company, making him share in the profits by issuing shares in the capital, as well as recognising him as a co-manager of the company.
+After the Civil war of 1936 unions were banned, but the Christian Social doctrine was present in Catholic workers' organizations, gaining further development in the 1960s.
 In fact, it was the Catholic labour movements in Germany and Belgium that, taking advantage of the post-war reconstruction situation, had more vigorously demanded workers' access to the company's management, profits, and shareholding, with harsh criticism of the predominance of capital over man.

-Arizmendiarrieta, after fifteen unsuccessful years proposing changes to the leadership of the Locksmith Union, in 1956 made the momentous decision to encourage a group of professionally well-trained young people to leave their well-established jobs in the Locksmith Union to create a cooperative.
+In 1956, after fifteen unsuccessful years proposing changes to the leadership of the Locksmith Union, Arizmendiarrieta made the momentous decision to encourage a group of professionally well-trained young people to leave their well-established jobs in the Locksmith Union to create a cooperative.
 He set out to realize his ideas on the primacy of work over capital, on self-management, and on democracy.
 Of course, Arizmendiarrieta's relations with some employers worsened markedly, and difficulties arose even in relation to the Professional School, where until then the collaboration had been optimal and generous.
-After the initial successes of the cooperatives, in the following years he wrote that one of the noblest and most transcendental tasks that could be undertaken was to awaken in the people the consciousness of their own possibilities.
-It was necessary for the workers to be able to revive with the hope of a true emancipation of their own through work and Christian peace.
+After the initial success of the cooperatives, in the following years he wrote that one of the noblest and most spiritual tasks that could be undertaken was to awaken in the people the consciousness of their own potential.
+It was necessary for the workers to be able to be revitalised with the hope of a true emancipation of their own through work and Christian peace.
 Henceforth, he stopped alluding explicitly to the reform of the company.